TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Devices/Group A/05 - Lecture 5.md

 $$J_n |_{eq} = 0 \quad J_p|_{eq} = 0$$
 So we need drift currents that compensates separately the diffusion currents.
 So the detailed balance condition implies the existence of electric fields inside the device at equilibrium such that:
 $$J_{n, drift} |_{eq} + J_{n, diff} |_{eq} = 0 \quad J_{p, drift} |_{eq} + J_{p, diff} |_{eq} = 0$$
+We will have regions where the field is non zero, and regions where it is zero.
+This electric field is called built-in electric field(or contact electric field), but it doesn't exist by itself, it comes with electrostatic laws: